Disclosure: This post may contain affiliate links. This means that at no cost to you, we may earn a small commission for qualifying purchases.

 Conversely, tests done on pregnant animals are sadly quite common.
 Experiments show that topical azelaic acid doesn’t seem to have adverse effects on pregnancy.

-Azelaic acid not only diminishes blemishes, but it also fades acne scars and hyperpigmentation.
+Azelaic acid not only diminishes blemishes but also fades acne scars and hyperpigmentation.
 It’s all-around useful if you’re acne-prone.

 This gel combines azelaic acid with salicylic acid plus licorice root.
 It not only clears up breakouts but also improves the skin’s overall appearance.